Jean Michael Dash (1948-2019)

-The Department of Social & Cultural Analysis sadly announces Professor Jean Michael Dash's death on June 2, 2019.
+The Department of French Literature, Thought and Culture announces the devastating news that Professor Jean Michael Dash died on June 2, 2019.

 Jean Michael Dash, born in 1948 in Trinidad, was a professor in the Department of French Literature, Thought and Culture and in the Department of Social and Cultural Analysis (SCA) at New York University, where he had been on the faculty since 1999.
 Dash earned bachelor’s (1969) and doctoral degrees (1973) from the University of the West Indies in Mona, Jamaica.
 Prior to coming to NYU, Dash had been a professor at the University of the West Indies in Mona, Jamaica, where he also chaired its Department of Modern Languages and Literatures as well as its Department of French.
 He also had stints as a visiting professor at the University of New Mexico and Howard University and as a lecturer at Nigeria’s Ahamadu Bello University and the University of the West Indies in Barbados.
 A specialist of Haitian literature and French Caribbean writers, he brought a new focus to French-language writers writing outside of France.
 Dash’s publications include Edouard Glissant (1995), The Other America: Caribbean Literature in a New World Context (1998), Haiti and the United States (1988), and Culture and Customs of Haiti (2001).

 The department of French Literature, Thought and Culture will organize a celebration of the life and work of Michael Dash during 2019-20 academic year.
 To receive information about memorial events, please add you email here.

 See also: “Mort de Michael Dash, spécialiste d'Édouard Glissant : fonder sur l'absence” (Médiapart)